-Robin's method for breathing life into a performance is through her patented F.A.C.E.
-Method.
-F.A.C.E., an acronym for Focus, Attitude, Confidence, Energy and Eye Contact, is a tightly constructed method designed to develop and enhance artists, business professionals and individuals with being more comfortable on stage, camera, the work place and more.
-She imparts her own life wisdom as well as inspiring and motivating her students to feel confident.
-In July, 2006 Robin was received with rave reviews in Moscow, Russia for addressing 2,000 Marketing professionals of Meridian International Group on the ability of her F.A.C.E. method to aid them with improving their marketing presentations.
+Robin's method for breathing life into a performance is through her patented Robin Dunn's F.A.C.E. method.
+F.A.C.E., an acronym for Focus, Attitude, Confidence, Energy and Eye Contact, is a tightly constructed method designed to develop and enhance artists, business professionals and individuals with being more comfortable on stage, camera, the work place and in their everyday lives.
+Robin's F.A.C.E. received rave reviews in Moscow, Russia for addressing 2,000 marketing professionals of Meridian International Group for two consecutive years.
+The workshops are currently being offered in New York City and are available for venues worldwide.